How does scheduling work?

 My schedule does not start?

-Only the first playlist of scheduled playlist sequence is played?
+Only the first playlist of the scheduled playlist sequence is played?

 A playlist is considered “done” when the last slide in the playlist finishes.
 Due to the configuration options available in our editor, it is possible to set up a playlist in a way that the playlist never finishes:

-- Last slide in the playlist has “After this slide play X” option set, it will take precedence and play the specified slide instead of the next playlist in the sequence.
+- The last slide in the playlist has the “After this slide play X” option set, it will take precedence and play the specified slide instead of the next playlist in the sequence.

-- The playlist contains a slide with “play this slide forever” option, thus the player will never reach last slide
+- The playlist contains a slide with a “play this slide forever” option, thus the player will never reach the last slide

 - The playlist is set to randomize the slides, it may take a while for the last slide to be randomly played, only then will the next playlist in the sequence start.